Public API

 User Search

-Back into the interactive API we can now construct our input to the term field in the API.
+We can now construct our input to the term field in the API.
 We combine uinf.username with the specific username, in this case “miles”, we are interested in searching using the following syntax: “uinf.username:miles”.

 Then we can configure the remaining Open Measures API arguments:

-We can then adjust the “since” field to be farther back.
+We can then extend the “since” field

 Content Fields